Best Car Insurance for Bad Driving Records

 Honorable Mention Best Insurers for a Bad Driving History

 Progressive, State Farm, and GEICO are the best major insurance companies for people with troubled driving records.
 However, many other insurers share similar qualities, and may just be right for you.
 These are four honorable mentions you should consider working with if you have a bad driving record:

 You may be able to get insurance from Nationwide even if you have a few blemishes on your driving record.
 The company boasts great ratings and quite a few easily attainable discounts, even if you have a substandard record.
 You can also buy accident forgiveness from Nationwide as a policy add-on.
 It may be a good reason to consider the company since most other insurers require clean driving records to qualify for accident forgiveness.

 USAA offers insurance to high-risk drivers with bad records.
 The company is also known for having some of the best customer satisfaction and rates in the business.
 USAA will also help you file an SR-22 form with your state after a DUI or other serious violation.
 The only downside to USAA is that it’s only available to military members.

 If you have lots of points or accidents on your record, Liberty Mutual is a solid choice.
 The company has plenty of discounts and is one of the country’s ten biggest insurers.
 Accident forgiveness with Liberty Mutual, however, isn’t easy to get.
 You’ll have to go without tickets or accidents for five years to qualify.

-Farmers is another large company that’ll insure you when you have a bad record.
+Farmers Insurance is another large provider that’ll insure you when you have a bad record.
 You’ll be able to have a chance at several discounts and a great amount of coverage.
-To get the carrier’s accident forgiveness, however, you must maintain a clean record for three years.
+To get the Farmers accident forgiveness, however, you must maintain a clean record for three years.

 Specialty High-Risk Insurance Companies